invaders-xx/filament-nested-list/README.md

 # Filament Nested List

-Filament Nested List is a plugin for Filament Admin that creates a model management page with a heritage tree structure view.
+Filament Nested List is a plugin for Filament Admin that creates a model management page with a heritage nested list structure view.
 This plugin can be used to create menus and more.

-This plugin creates model management page with heritage tree structure view for Filament Admin.
+This plugin creates model management page with heritage nested list structure view for Filament Admin.
 It could be used to create menu, etc.

 ## Installation